Are you a tad dull? It’s OK — you can still lead!

 Effective leaders speak in metaphors and tell stories.
 Both are learnable.
 You can tap in to passion, and there are activities you can learn and rehearse to hold people’s attention more readily.

-If you aren’t the most popular person at the cocktail party, don’t fret.
 The bottom line is to work on showing enthusiasm, listening, speaking and writing, but don’t think you have to be the life of the party to be successful.
 A leader who can clearly articulate a direction and ensure effective execution will outshine the $5,000 empty suit over the long haul.

 * “The Double-Edged Sword of Leader Charisma: Understanding the Curvilinear Relationship Between Charismatic Personality and Leader Effectiveness.”
 Journal of Personality and Social Psychology.
 2017.